pascalduboin/6502/README.md

 # 6502 Assembly Source Code Collection for Apple II

-This folder contains a collection of 6502 assembly source code, specifically designed for the Apple II ecosystem.
-The focus is on disk utility tools, offering various functionalities to manage, access, and manipulate disk data on the Apple II.
+This folder includes a set of 6502 assembly source files tailored for the Apple II ecosystem.
+It focuses on disk utilities that allow you to manage, access, and manipulate disk data efficiently.

 ## Overview

-Each file in this folder provides distinct utility tools aimed at enhancing disk management for the Apple II.
-Whether you are exploring software development for vintage systems or creating custom disk utilities for the Apple II, this collection serves as a useful resource.
+Each file in this folder delivers a specific utility designed to improve disk management on the Apple II.
+Ideal for enthusiasts and developers alike, this collection supports both vintage software exploration and the creation of custom disk tools.

 ## Contents

-- Utility tools for disk data management
-- Source code entirely in 6502 assembly language
-- Modular code files for ease of understanding and adaptation
+This folder includes a set of utility tools for disk data management, written entirely in 6502 assembly language.
+Each module is designed to be clear, modular, and easy to adapt, making it a practical resource for anyone developing on the Apple II.

-Feel free to explore, modify, and contribute to this project as part of your Apple II development endeavors!
+Feel free to explore, modify, and contribute to this project as part of your Apple II development journey!

 Pascal DUBOIN — AppleAddict from the Early Days.
 Call -151 for Ever